Swati Lathia

 • Notification Requirement: In the event that a customer discovers an unauthorized transaction, they must promptly contact their bank or payment service provider.

 • Limited Liability: If unauthorized transactions are reported within a certain amount of time, customers are not responsible for any losses that result from them.
 The customer’s liability is restricted to an upper limit determined by the RBI.
+These liabilities are as follows:

 • 2.
 Security Measures for Payment Service Providers: